New Hampshire Minimum Wage for 2016, 2017

 New Hampshire's state minimum wage rate is $7.25 per hour.
 This is the same as the current Federal Minimum Wage rate.
 The minimum wage applies to most employees in New Hampshire, with limited exceptions including tipped employees, some student workers, and other exempt occupations.†

 The New Hampshire minimum wage has not been changed since at least 2008.
-New Hampshire's minimum wage rate is linked to a Customer Price Index, which is intended to raise the rate along with inflation.
+New Hampshire's minimum wage rate is linked to a Consumer Price Index, which is intended to raise the rate along with inflation.
 The current minimum wage rate is re-evaluated yearly based on these values.

 The New Hampshire minimum wage is automatically replaced with the Federal Minimum Wage rate if it becomes higher than the state minimum wage.